 • A mild winter and a warm early spring, leading to an early start to the year

 • Generous volumes produced from the non-frosted vines, requiring green harvesting

 • A hot June and a lack of water in the summer

 “… a vigneron’s vintage”

 View the full Ets.
-Jean-Pierre Moueix offer online now.
+Jean-Pierre Moueix offer here.